September 16, 2021

-It is currently the ninth largest city in Florida by population, and many sources consider it one of the best retirement communities in Florida.
+It is currently the eight largest city in Florida by population, and many sources consider it one of the best retirement communities in Florida.

 A distinctive feature of Cape Coral is its canal system.
 The city has more than 400 miles of canals, more than any other city in the world.